 Within sales, an Expert Panel (EP) is comprised of your best front-line performers.
 This group shouldn’t include managers or supervisors.
 Having management represented will limit honest feedback.
 An EP that’s between 8-12 members is optimal.
 This keeps the group small enough to manage but large enough to allow for diversity.

 There are other key attributes to look for in panel members.
 Keep in mind is the EP will be highly visible in the company.
 Here are the most important traits for your EP and why:

-- Top Performer – If someone is to be seen as an “expert” in sales, they have to perform.
+- Top Performer – If someone is to be seen as an expert in sales, they have to perform.
 As a change agent, others in the company need a reason to emulate them.
-For inclusion of your EP, consistently killing your number is essential.
+For inclusion of your Expert Panel, consistently killing your number is essential.

 - Innovator – Most of your very best revenue generators are also early adopters.
 Some are not.
 Look for performers that are also innovators

 - Challenger – Challengers to the status quo are great change agents.
 Be cautious – there’s a fine line between a constructive challenger and a malcontent.

 - Respected – Top performers are typically respected by their peers.
 However, there are the lone wolves out there.
 You know the type – they won’t help a co-worker in any circumstance.
 They make President’s Club but other reps won’t be likely follow their lead.
 Don’t assign them to an EP if their peers don’t respect them.

 - Nominated – Best practice is for EP members to be nominated by their managers and/or senior leaders.
 This increases the EP’s ability to get the full support of their efforts from above.

 Download the Expert Panel Change Management Guide to get started.